milesmcc/librenews/README.md

 }
 ```

 The `id` of a flash is guaranteed to be unique.
 It is safe to use this to differentiate between flashes.
 For this server implementation, the `id` is the Tweet's `id`.
+It must be an `integer` or `large integer` value, and must be chronological (i.e. flashes chronology may be compared by referencing their IDs, as older flashes must have lower IDs than newer ones).

 **All LibreNews server implementations must follow this API specification.
 For more details on this specification, see documentation section 4.1.**